 Much like trend trading, which can be used on any trading technique and time frame, range trading is also used by all types of traders – those who apply the scalping, day, position, or swing trading strategy.

-As you can see, the British Pound and the US dollar have been trading in a narrow range between 1.35 to 1.42 for quite a long period of time.
-That is a perfect example of a daily ranging market.
+As you can see, the British Pound and the US dollar have been trading in a narrow range between 1.35 and 1.42 for quite a long period.
+That is a perfect example of a daily-ranging market.
 But remember, a ranging market can also occur in shorter time frames; hence, 1-Hour, 30-Min, 15-Min, and even 5 or 1-Min.

 Range Trading Explained

-Here’s a video by our trading analysts on how to use the range trading strategy:
+Here’s a video by our trading coaches on how to use the range trading strategy:

 Types of Ranging Markets